dentarg/auth0-blog/_posts/2016-11-14-chromedevsummit-summary.markdown

 ## Conclusion

 The Chrome Dev Summit generally focused on building progressive web apps.
 It's very obvious that Google is making giant strides to make the web more accessible and also bringing some native app functionalities to the web.
 Thanks to *Jake Archibald* and *Paul Lewis* for entertaining developers throughout the event.
 I had lots of fun and `Aha` moments during the summit.
-Already looking forward to #ChromeDevSummit2017 and the awesomeness it's hopefully going to bring with it!
+Already looking forward to **#ChromeDevSummit2017** and the awesomeness it's hopefully going to bring with it!

-If you were at the summit, let me know your `Aha` moments in the comment section 😃
+If you were at the summit, let me know your `Aha` moments in the comment section. 😃